ml5js/ml5-website-v01/docs/api-Promises-Callbacks.md

 sidebar_label: Promises and Callbacks
 ---

-ml5.js is heavily inspired by the syntax, patterns and code structure [p5.js](https://p5js.org/) uses.
-Although, there are some changes in the way asynchronous operation work. ml5.js supports <b>error-first callbacks</b> and Promises in all its methods.
-You can choose which one to use when using ml5.js.
+ml5.js is heavily inspired by the syntax, patterns and style of the [p5.js](https://p5js.org/) library.
+However, there are several differences in how asynchronous operations are handled by ml5.js. ml5.js supports both <b>error-first callbacks</b> and Promises in all methods.

 ## Using Callbacks